fyrox-book/fyrox-book.github.io/src/fyrox/animation/blending.md

 As you can see, everything is quite straightforward.
 Even such simple state machine requires quite a lot of code, which can be removed by using ABSM editor.
 Read the next chapter to learn about it.

-## Multiple ABSM per model

-You can use multiple machines to animate single model - for example one machine can be used for locomotion and other for combat.
-This means that locomotion machine will take control over lower body and combat machine will control upper body.